George Clooney's 'Catch-22' reflects on 'insanity' of war

 That allows the series to expand on Heller’s story, which Clooney said was meant “to make fun of all the red tape and bureaucracy of war and the ridiculousness of war.”

 “I think it still plays,” he added.
-“All of us spend our days and nights worrying about those situations.
+“All of us spend our days and nights worry about those situations.
 This story is just reflecting on the insanity of it.”

-“Catch-22” follows a U.S. bombardier named Yossarian who is infuriated that the army keeps raising the number of missions he must fly to be released from duty.
-Yossarian’s only way to avoid the missions is to declare insanity, but the only way to prove insanity is a willingness to embark on more of the highly dangerous bombing runs, thus creating the novel’s absurd ‘catch-22.’
+“Catch-22” follows a U.S. soldier named Yossarian who is infuriated that his own army keeps raising the number of missions that a soldier must complete to be released from duty.
+Yossarian’s only way to avoid the missions is to declare insanity, but the only way to prove insanity is a willingness to embark on dangerous missions, thus creating the novel’s absurd ‘catch-22.’

-It was made into a 1970 movie directed by Mike Nichols with Alan Arkin as Yossarian.

 “I think we all wake up every morning these days in this kind of shared global anxiety condition, and this novel is a beautiful distillation, or a prophetic distillation of that,” said co-writer Luke Davies.